|Value||Eligibility||Open date||Close date|

 c.
 Applicants must enrol in the Eligible Course and remain enrolled after census date.

 d.
-The payment will be made after the census date of each semester.
-Deferral or suspension of the scholarship is not permitted except in exceptional circumstances as determined by the scholarship committee of the University of Sydney Business School.
+The payment will be made to the recipient's fee account after the census date of the semester.
+Deferral or suspension of the scholarship is not permitted.

 f.
 The scholarship will be offered subject to the availability of funds subject to the maximum amount of funds available.
 Once the maximum amount has been met the University reserves the right to rescind and withdraw all unaccepted offers immediately.